 If you had instead tried to answer this question by asking, “What does this mean?” you would probably get a little confused.

-And it’s not just a matter of kind of learning every possible concept.
-You’ve gotta study and practice those concepts enough that you know them COLD.
 Yes, it’s true that the Bluebook app provides you with a reference sheet.
-However, if you have to look at the reference sheet to review, say, your special right triangles, what that says to me is you don't know the concept well enough.
-And now you're just wasting time scouring the reference sheet for the right formula.
+However, if you have to look at the reference sheet to review, say, your special right triangles, that really means that you don't know the concept well enough.
+And that you’re going to guzzle up precious time searching the reference sheet for the right formula.

 6. Improve your Math intuition to get 100%.